-Canadian intelligence service accuses India of foreign interference: Report
+Canadian intelligence service accuses India of interfering with its democratic processes: Report

 The Canadian Security Intelligence Service has named India as a foreign interference threat that tried to influence democratic processes in the North American country, Global News reported on Wednesday.

-Citing a declassified document titled “Briefing to the Minister of Democratic Institutions on Foreign Interference”, the news portal reported that the Canadian government has predicted India’s interference would worsen.
+The report cited a declassified document titled “Briefing to the Minister of Democratic Institutions on Foreign Interference”.
 This comes amid strained diplomatic ties between Ottawa and New Delhi over allegations of the murder of Sikh separatist leader Hardeep Singh Nijjar near Vancouver by Indian agents.

 The document, dated February 24, 2023, called for more efforts “to protect Canada’s robust democratic institutions and processes”.